Skip to contents

 Among other considerations, the LATE target suggests that data analysts restrict their attention to subjects with RR falling within a bandwidth b>0b>0 of cc, e.g. only fitting the model to subjects ii with within a “window of analysis” 𝒲={i:Ri(cb,c+b)}\mathcal{W}=\{i:R_i\in (c-b,c+b)\}.
 A number of methods have been proposed to select bb, including cross validation, non-parametric modeling of the second derivative of f(r)=E(Y|R=r)f(r)=E(Y|R=r), and specification tests.

-The propertee approach to RD designs breaks the data analysis into three steps:
+The propertee approach to RD specifications breaks the data analysis into three steps:

 1. Conduct specification tests and choose a bandwidth b>0b>0, along with, possibly, other data exclusions, resulting in an analysis sample WW.